What is a septorhinoplasty?

 It’s important to note that septorhinoplasty is a complex and delicate procedure that requires a skilled and experienced surgeon.
 Therefore, it’s important to carefully research potential surgeons and to have realistic expectations about the outcome of the surgery.

-Here is a before and after of the profile of one of our septorhinoplasty patients:
+Here is an on-table before and after of the profile of one of our septorhinoplasty patients:

 Your surgeon will determine the most appropriate type of septorhinoplasty procedure, whether open or closed, at your consultation.
 A closed rhinoplasty involves all incisions being made inside the nostrils and may be suitable for mild surgical correction of septal deformities and changes in nose size and shape.
 In most cases, an open rhinoplasty technique will be needed to perform septorhinoplasty surgery.
 Open rhinoplasty involves an incision being made in the columella, which is the area of skin located between the nostrils.
 The incision has a zigzag shape to help minimise the appearance of the resulting scar.
 Septal cartilage is often required as a graft material to enhance the structure and function of the nose.
 Using septal cartilage as part of a septorhinoplasty allows correction of both septal deviation and improves the aesthetic appearance of the news.
 The nose requires proper structural support, and septal cartilage is the best material to help achieve this stability.
 Failing to use septal cartilage as structural support may result in noses beginning to droop with age.